wlonk/arcadia/rules/magic.rst

    -- C. S. Lewis, *English Literature in the Sixteenth Century, Excluding Drama*

+.. todo:: Example:

-.. todo:: Add example of magic use.
+   Add example of magic use.